LisaHJung/O4B/README.md

 ## Auto-instrumentation

-Install the OTel SDK for JS and auto-instrumentations packages:
+In our setup, the following OTel packages have been installed:
 ```
 npm install @opentelemetry/sdk-node \
   @opentelemetry/api \